gdsbook/book/notebooks/02_geospatial_computational_environment.md

 advantage: build once, run everywhere.
 For the experienced reader, this might sound very much like their older sibling: virtual machines.
-Although there are similarities between both technologies, containers are more lightweight and can be run much more swiftly than virtual machines.
+Although there are similarities between both technologies, containers are more lightweight, meaning that they can be run much more swiftly and with less computational power and memory than virtual machines.
 The isolated content inside a container interacts with the rest of the computer through several links that connect the two.
 For this book, since JupyterLab is a client-server application, the server runs inside the container and we